The Metropolitan Transportation Commission’s $20 million mistake

 On November 28, MTC will take up this issue again to clarify their intentions.

-Tags: Brown Act, Congestion management agencies, Metropolitan Transportation Commission, MTC, Plan Bay Area, planning grants, SCS
+Tags: Brown Act, Congestion management agencies, Homes and Neighborhoods, Metropolitan Transportation Commission, MTC, Plan Bay Area, planning grants, SCS